-19 If geographic and customer restrictions are prohibited, how is this enforced?
+• If geographic and customer restrictions are prohibited, how is this enforced (eg, public civil or criminal action, by private legal action, or otherwise)?

 Complaints may be brought before the TCA, or, absent a complaint, the TCA may of its own volition initiate an investigation.
 The TCA may levy civil fines for violations of the Block Communiqué of between 0.5-3 per cent of the offending party's prior year's total turnover.
 Also, those who suffered a loss due to breach of the prohibitions prescribed in the Communique 2002/2 may seek compensation from the breaching party before civil courts.